 Earnestly praying out of the desire of one’s heart is that of a burning, a fire, zeal; a desire, a flame of fire.

-It is “the fervent effectual prayer of a righteous man that availed much.”
+As stated in the Bible, it is “the fervent effectual prayer of a righteous man that availed much”.

 Here we see the very basis of prayer which requires an answer.
 The strong desire, a yearning that has entered into the spiritual appetite, wanting (waiting), expecting to be satisfied.